|

 human society has created.
 We each

-learning a lot about the many differences between city living and rural living.
+lot about the many differences between city/town living, and rural living.

 Rural = Different Communities, Different Transit, Different Rhythms